YouTube Awards: 2008 Awards

 The YouTube Awards returned the following year to recognize the best videos of 2007, and were announced via a post on YouTube's official blog on March 13, 2008.
 As with the previous year, shortlists were compiled by YouTube's staff, based on the number of views and general buzz – in total, the nominated videos had a combined view count of nearly a quarter of a billion.
 For the 2008 Awards, five new categories were added (Best Sports, Best Political, Best Eyewitness, Best Short Film and Best Instructional), and the shortlists were reduced from ten videos to six.
 The voting process through which users selected the winners was also changed: to remove potential bias, the featured thumbnail and order of the categories changed randomly each time the voting page was refreshed.
 Users could vote once per day until March 19; the winners were announced on March 21.
 At this time, hundreds of thousands of users had cast votes.

 In some categories, the winning videos had not been the favorites.
 In the Best Eyewitness category, Battle at Kruger, described by The Guardian as an unlikely newcomer, won against the "famous" footage of the University of Florida Taser incident.
 Similarly, a video by YouTube channel Barely Political, I Got a Crush...On Obama, had been viewed more than seven million times and had spawned worldwide media attention by the time it was nominated in the Best Political category.
 Despite this, the award went to Stop the Clash of Civilizations, a more serious-minded video by global organization Avaaz.
 Aaron Ferstman, a spokesman for YouTube, praised Avaaz's video for dealing with "serious issues like discrimination ... in kind of a neat way that speaks to young people."
 He also noted that Stop the Clash of Civilizations was the only Best Political nominee not related to the 2008 United States presidential election.
 In the Best Commentary category, Michael Buckley's video LonelyGirl15 is Dead! beat Leave Britney Alone! by Internet star Cara Cunningham.
 In an interview with MSNBC, Cunningham applauded Buckley's success, saying: "Congratulations to him!".
 Ferstman remarked that the races for both the Best Political and Best Commentary awards had been close.

 The 2008 promotion was the final time that the YouTube Awards were presented.
-The awards were retired in 2009, with YouTube choosing instead to focus on YouTube Live and the YouTube Symphony Orchestra, both of which had been launched towards the end of the previous year.
+The awards were retired in 2009, with YouTube choosing instead to focus on the now defunct YouTube Live and the YouTube Symphony Orchestra, both of which had been launched towards the end of the previous year.